apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 If you prefer [Playwright](https://github.com/microsoft/playwright), check out [**Playwright Scraper**](https://apify.com/apify/playwright-scraper) (`apify/playwright-scraper`).
-For even more flexibility and control, you might develop a new actor from scratch in Node.js using [Apify SDK](https://sdk.apify.com/) and [Crawlee](https://crawlee.dev).
+For even more flexibility and control, you might develop a new Actor from scratch in Node.js using [Apify SDK](https://sdk.apify.com/) and [Crawlee](https://crawlee.dev).

 ## Input configuration

-On input, the Web Scraper actor accepts a number of configuration settings.
+On input, the Web Scraper Actor accepts a number of configuration settings.
 These can be entered either manually in the user interface in [Apify Console](https://console.apify.com), or programmatically in a JSON object using the [Apify API](https://docs.apify.com/api/v2#/reference/actors/run-collection/run-actor).
 For a complete list of input fields and their type, please see [Input](https://apify.com/apify/web-scraper/input-schema).